-In keeping with the vision of the goals and mission of the OCM office, Program Coordinator Christina Johnson is responsible for directing the use of a sophisticated online recruiting and employment management system (Symplicity), assisting in the coordination of all recruitment activities including large events and smaller forums, as well as, directly relating with employers and students.
-The Program Coordinator manages a very busy student service office and supervises a team of student assistants, to ensure a high level of customer service to students, staff, faculty, employers and alumni.
+In keeping with the vision of the goals and mission of the OCM office, Recruiting and Office Manager Christina Johnson is responsible for directing the use of a sophisticated online recruiting and employment management system (Symplicity), assisting in the coordination of all recruitment activities including large events and smaller forums, as well as, directly relating with employers and students.
+The Recruiting and Office Manager manages a very busy student service office and supervises a team of student assistants, to ensure a high level of customer service to students, staff, faculty, employers and alumni.

 Jill Klees is the Director of Career Development for the Office of Career Management.
 Previously she was the Director of Student Life at Santa Clara Law where she was instrumental in advancing wellness programming and law student well-being.
 Jill has over 15 years of career coaching experience in both academic and corporate environments.
 She gained extensive experience working in start-up, non-profit and technology-based industries providing career related resources within the Silicon Valley marketplace.
 Jill has broad programming experience in developing innovative tools and resources to prepare her clients for the workforce and is highly skilled in helping her clients determine their unique talents and strengths.
 She has expertise in resume writing and in teaching students how to identify and capitalize on the best skills and attributes they have to offer to a potential employer.
 Jill holds an MA in Counseling from Santa Clara University and a BS in Organizational Behavior from University of San Francisco.
 In her free time, she enjoys hot yoga, biking, traveling, and spending relaxing time on the beach.